YuhuiChloe/bcmlr/README.md

-# Bayesian Changepoint Detection via Multinomial Logistic Regression
+# Bayesian Multiple Changepoint Detection via Multinomial Logistic Regression

 The main function is called bcmlr.
 The current version of bcmlr returns a list of posterior samples of
 - multiomial logistic regresion (MLR) coefficients,